antoshkaplus/SoftwareDevelopment/Principals.md

 “Avoid membership fees: Where possible, prefer making functions nonmember nonfriends.”

-# C++

-“Destructors, deallocation, and swap never fail.”
-Destructors, memory deallocation function and swap shouldn’t raise exceptions! (terminate is going to be called)

-“Virtual functions only "virtually" always behave virtually: Inside constructors and destructors, they don't.
-Worse, any direct or indirect call to an unimplemented pure virtual function from a constructor or destructor results in undefined behavior.
-If your design wants virtual dispatch into a derived class from a base class constructor or destructor, you need other techniques such as post-constructors.”

-“Make base class destructors public and virtual, or protected and nonvirtual”

-To solve warning: variable defined but never used - evaluate variable (void)x

-namespace-level objects zero initialized

-“In base classes, consider disabling the copy constructor and copy assignment operator, and instead supplying a virtual Clone member function if clients need to make polymorphic (complete, deep) copies.”

-“Avoid making any assignment operator virtual”

-“Avoid writing a copy assignment operator that relies on a check for self-assignment in order to work properly; often, that reveals a lack of error safety.
-Check only if self-assignment is frequent.”

-# OOP

 Avoid inheriting from concrete base classes.
 Need behavior - add non-member function.
 Need state - add member variable.

 “Don't inherit publicly to reuse code (that exists in the base class); inherit publicly in order to be reused (by existing code that already uses base objects polymorphically)”